karlgrieshop/Bioinformatics_Onboarding/README.md

 Go to the main page of [this tutorial](https://github.com/karlgrieshop/Bioinformatics_Onboarding) on GitHub.com and click the GitHub Copilot chat icon in the top right.

 **Attach GitHub repositories, scripts, local files, etc.**
-The karlgrieshop/Bioinformatics_Onboarding repository should be attached automatically, but if not, attach it by clicking the "+" icon in the chat prompt area and selecting **Repositories** and finding karlgrieshop/Bioinformatics_Onboarding.
+The karlgrieshop/Bioinformatics_Onboarding repository should be attached to your Copilot conversation automatically, but if not, attach it by clicking the "+" icon in the chat prompt area and selecting **Repositories** and finding karlgrieshop/Bioinformatics_Onboarding.

 Attach a local file, specifically, your modified `README.md`, by clicking the "+" icon in the chat prompt area and selecting **Upload from computer** and finding your modified `README.md` file.